Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Numerical Methods

 \subsection{Structural Mechanics}

 The results from the FSI calculations are compared to quasi-static fully incompressible elasticity finite element simulations.
 Specifically, we use a mixed displacement-pressure formulation to enforce the incompressibility constraint \cite{FrancoBrezziandMichaelFortin2012}.
 Piecewise linear polynomials are used to interpolate the displacement and pressure fields.
-This choice leads to an unstable numerical method, as the corresponding \textbf{P1}/\textbf{P1} elements (indicating a piecewise linear approximation for both the displacement and pressure) do not satisfy the Ladyzhenskaya-Brezzi-Babuska (LBB) condition (also called the inf-sup condition) \cite{HowardElmanDavidSilvester2014}.
-In 1986 Hughes, Franca, and Balestra circumvented the LBB condition for the Stokes equations using a simple stabilization method suitable for equal order approximations and recovering the optimal order of convergence \cite{Hughes1986}.
+This choice leads to an unstable numerical method, as the corresponding \textbf{P1}/\textbf{P1} elements (indicating a piecewise linear approximation for both the displacement and pressure) do not satisfy the Ladyzhenskaya-Brezzi-Babuska (LBB) condition \cite{HowardElmanDavidSilvester2014}.
+Work by Hughes, Franca, and Balestra \cite{Hughes1986} circumvented the LBB condition for the Stokes equations using a simple stabilization method suitable for equal order approximations and recovering the optimal order of convergence.
 Their method has been extended to linear and nonlinear elasticity \cite{Franca1988, Klaas1999}, and it has been reinterpreted in a variational multiscale framework \cite{Chiumenti, Masud2013}.
-We use this stabilization method to guarantee the stability of the finite element simulations.
+We use this stabilized method \cite{Chiumenti, Masud2013} to solve the quasi-static incompressible nonlinear elasticity equations given by